 It is starting to be asparagus time again and I love it.
 These spears were blanched in the tall sided skillet that I wilted the spinach in.
 Add enough water to a skillet or pot to immerse the asparagus in.
 Add 2 tsp. salt and bring to a boil.

 Use tongs to take the stalks from the pot and immerse them in an ice bath that you have prepared.
 I used a large bowl with about a half gallon of water with ice cubes to cool it down.

 Add the oil to a large skillet and add the garlic and cook for 30 seconds.
 Toss in the spinach and allow to wilt while stirring.
-Then add the chopped sundried tomatoes, capers and cook until heated through.
+Then add the chopped sundried tomatoes and capers and cook until heated through.
 Mix up the simple sauce for the finishing touch.